-- ♠ We will use input from both string theory and the gauge theory (QCD) in order to provide an improved phenomenological holographic model for real world QCD. - ♠ This is an exploratory adventure, and we will short-circuit several obstacles on the way. - As we will see, we will get an interesting perspective on the physics of pure glue as well as on the quark sector. - ♠ The model that will be advocated will be a form of dilaton gravity in 5 dimensions supplemented with space filling flavour branes. - ♠ We will analyze the finite temperature dynamics that will be compared to that of QCD.
+- ♠ The goal is to use input from both string theory and the gauge theory (QCD) in order to provide an improved phenomenological holographic model for real world QCD. - ♠ This is an exploratory adventure, and we will short-circuit several obstacles on the way. - ♠ As we will see, we will get an interesting perspective on the physics of pure glue as well as on the quark sector.